ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 ![benchmarks summary](/img/trillion_rows/benchmarks_summary.png)

 <figcaption>
-    Sustained hypertable insert rates including overhead (e.g. writing CSV files or constructing tuples) for different insertion methods.
+    Sustained hypertable insert rates including overhead (writing CSV files) for different insertion methods.
 Here "tpc" is short for timescaledb-parallel-copy and "pgb" is short for pg_bulkload.
 "32W" means 32 workers were used for that benchmark.
 </figcaption>

 </figure>

+For pg_bulkload with a single worker the the `writer=buffered` option was used.
+For multiple workers, the `writer=buffered` and `multi_process=yes` options were used.
+Then for multiple workers with fsync off, the `writer=parallel` option was used.

 So what can we conclude?

-1. At least on my hardware it seems there's a ceiling of ~100k sustained inserts/sec when using a single worker with protections on.
+1. At least on my hardware it seems there's a ceiling of ~140k sustained inserts/sec with overhead when using a single worker with protections on. pg_bulkload wins here by quite a bit.
-2. You can use multiple workers to increase the sustained insert rate by ~2.5x up to ~250k inserts/sec while still being protected.
+2. You can use multiple workers to increase the sustained insert rate up to ~250k inserts/sec with psycopg3's copy cursor while still being protected.
 3. The insertion process is not very parallelizable so the sweet spot is 4-16 workers.
-The benchmarks use 32 workers to maximize insert rates but 32 feels past the point of diminishing returns just to squeeze out a few extra inserts.
+The benchmarks used 32 workers to maximize insert rates.
 4. If you're okay living a bit dangerously you can turn off fsync and sustain an insert rate of ~462k inserts/sec with psycopg3!
 You'll also squeeze out a bit more performance out of timescaledb-parallell-copy.
 5. Be careful when using pg_bulkload as it disables `fsync` by default.
-When compared more fairly, timescaledb-parallel-copy is a bit faster.
 6. These conclusions assume you need to do extra work to convert data to CSV files which is why psycopg3 was the clear winner, although it does seem pretty fast.
-If you're starting with CSV files timescaledb-parallel-copy might be faster (and quicker to set up).
+If you're starting with CSV files timescaledb-parallel-copy is probably faster (and quicker to set up).

 Some closing thoughts:

 1. Want even faster inserts?
 You should probably upgrade your hardware.
-A nice enterprise-grade NvME SSD and lots of high-speed DDR5 RAM will probably help a lot.
+A nice enterprise-grade NvME SSD and lots of high-speed DDR5 RAM will help a lot.
 I used hardware that is roughly 5 years old so newer hardware should be able to easily beat these benchmarks.
-2. I like working with my own hardware (and can't afford cloud resources for personal use) but I found it interesting that Amazon's RDS for PostgreSQL only gives you 3000 IOPS by default and even the largest 64 TB volume gives you 256,000 IOPS.
-Comment on https://aws.amazon.com/blogs/database/optimized-bulk-loading-in-amazon-rds-for-postgresql/ ?
+2. I know the general wisdom is to just dump this data into Snowflake or BigQuery and get fast analytics for relatively cheap.
+But I like working with my own hardware and learning this way.
+Plus I have no real budget for this project.
 3. I'd be curious how ClickHouse performs on these benchmarks.
 My impression is that it would probably be faster out of the box.
-But I want to learn PostgreSQL and love the fact that TimescaleDB is just a Postgres extension so I went with TimescaleDB.
+But I want to learn PostgreSQL and like the fact that TimescaleDB is just a Postgres extension so I went with TimescaleDB.

 At a sustained ~462k inserts per second, we're waiting ~20 days for our ~754 billion rows which is not bad I guess.
 It's less time than it took me to write this post.